-- A. Request: The subject detailed site plan (DET) approves development of 135 single-family attached (townhouse) residential dwelling units.
+A. Request: The subject detailed site plan (DET) proposes development of 135 single-family attached (townhouse) residential dwelling units.
 The applicant also filed an alternative compliance request from the requirements of Section 4.7, Buffering Incompatible Uses, of the 2018 Prince George's County Landscape Manual (Landscape Manual), and a Type 2 tree conservation plan (TCP2).
+Pursuant to

-Pursuant to Section 27-6207(a)(2)(C) of the Prince George's County Zoning Ordinance, the applicant requests a waiver of the requirement in Section 27-6207(a)(2)(A) of the Zoning Ordinance, to provide a sidewalk on both sides of Benjamin Drive (private street); a waiver pursuant to Section 27-6207(b)(2) of the requirement in Section 27-6207(b)(1) of the Zoning Ordinance, to provide a pedestrian walkway cross-access between the developments; and a waiver pursuant to Section 27-6208(b)(2) of the requirement in Section 27-6208(b)(1) of the Zoning Ordinance, to provide an internal bicycle circulation system to provide bicycle cross-access between any internal bicycle circulation system on adjoining parcel. - B. Development Data Summary: The approved design includes three development pods: West phase (59 DU), South phase (9DU) and North phase (67DU), which is the expected construction sequence in a counterclockwise direction.
+Section 27-6207(a)(2)(C) of the Prince George's County Zoning Ordinance, the applicant requests a waiver of the requirement in Section 27-6207(a)(2)(A) of the Zoning Ordinance, to provide a sidewalk on both sides of Benjamin Drive (private street); a waiver pursuant to Section 27-6207(b)(2) of the requirement in Section 27-6207(b)(1) of the Zoning Ordinance, to provide a pedestrian walkway cross-access between the developments; and a waiver pursuant to Section 27-6208(b)(2) of the requirement in Section 27-6208(b)(1) of the Zoning Ordinance, to provide an internal bicycle circulation system to provide bicycle cross-access between any internal bicycle circulation system on adjoining parcel.